 - 1 tablespoon soy sauce (or tamari)

-- Place about 2 tablespoons of the vegetable, noodle and fresh herb mix on the wrapper and wrap your spring rolls.
+Place about 2 tablespoons of the vegetable-noodle-fresh herb mix on the wrapper horizontally.